CephasTechOrg/AI-Driven-GPU-Scheduling-Simulator/README.md

 └── docs/
 ```

----

-## How It Works
+## Execution Model

-1. Jobs are generated with random GPU, memory, and duration requirements.
+1. Jobs are generated with randomized resource requirements.
-2. Jobs enter the queue.
+2. Jobs are queued until schedulable on available GPUs.
-3. Scheduler assigns jobs to GPUs using the selected mode.
+3. The selected scheduler assigns jobs to GPUs.
-4. Simulation advances every second.
+4. The simulation advances in 1-second ticks.
-5. Metrics are computed from current cluster state.
+5. Metrics are recalculated from current state.
-6. Frontend polls backend and renders queue, GPUs, and metrics live.
+6. Frontend polls backend and renders updates continuously.

----

-## Local Setup
+## Getting Started

-## 1) Backend
+### Backend

-From the `backend` folder:
+Run from `backend/`:

 ```bash
 python -m venv .venv